ChrisWhealy/DistributedSystemNotes/Lecture 13.md

 When the primary has received `ack`s from all its backups, it then delivers the write to itself and sends an `ack` back to the client.
 This point in time is known as the ***commit point***.

-The write latency time experienced by the client is the sum of the times taken to complete each of the following four steps (imagine we have some function `rt_time` that can measure the round-trip time between two nodes):
+The write latency time experienced by the client is the sum of the times taken to complete each of the following four steps (imagine we have some function `rt_time` that can measure the response time between two nodes):

 <code>rt\_time(C, P) + rt\_time(P, B<sub>slowest</sub>) + rt\_time(B<sub>slowest</sub>, P) + rt\_time(P, C)</code>